PPTTRRKK/YeeLight-Windows/README.md

 # YeeLight-Windows
 This is a simple python program to control your yeelight bulbs with a tray icon on windows.

+To make your light bulb working with this application you need to activate LAN control on the mobile app.
+If this option isn't available for your bulb you need to install an older version of the app.
+When this application releases I will link an apk to download an older version with the same functionality + LAN control.

 Planned features:
  - Settings:
    - Choose what happens when left-clicking the icon(default: toggle)